tjvc/tjvc.github.io/_posts/2017-04-23-use-znc-with-a-domain-name-and-SSL.md

 ## Set up a reverse proxy

-To make the ZNC web interface available at a given domain, we need to set up a [reverse proxy](https://httpd.apache.org/docs/2.4/mod/mod_proxy.html#forwardreverse).
+To make the ZNC web interface available at a given domain name, we need to set up a [reverse proxy](https://httpd.apache.org/docs/2.4/mod/mod_proxy.html#forwardreverse).
 This will direct HTTP(S) requests to the server on ports 80 and 443 to the ZNC web interface running on port 8080.
 On my server, I used Apache to set up a reverse proxy.
 To do this, we first have to enable the `mod_proxy` and `mod_proxy_http` modules:

 ```
 $ sudo a2enmod proxy proxy_http